Ayumikagi/multitool/README.md

 ## Text tools
   After entering your desired text, you can:
    - Find position of your input in string (if present)
-   - Confirm presence of your input in string
    - Replace target value in string with another
    - Count all characters in string
    - MAKE EVERYTHING UPPERCASE